aaronicsubstances/scalable-ipc/README.md

    1. Co-exist on the same host  machine (using UDP).
    2. Separately exist on different hosts on the Internet (using TCP/TLS).

-The initial motivation for this protocol came from deliberations on IPC efficiency between microservice-based HTTP-based applications.
+The initial motivation for this protocol came from deliberations on IPC efficiency between web applications built with microservice architectures.

 ## Convenient Features

   * Leverages existing network protocols used on the Internet.
   * Supports both client/server and peer-to-peer modes.
-  * Preservation of message boundaries, making it directly useful for protocol use cases characterised by request-response exchanges and single-message data transfers.
+  * Preservation of message boundaries, making it directly useful for protocol use cases characterised by request-response exchanges in which each request and each response is a single message.
   * Connectionless, in the sense that the end user can assume the communication endpoints are always available, and that errors arising from any underlying transport's connections are transient.
   * Completely takes care of connection management in underlying transport for end users.
   * Reliable delivery, even if underlying transport doesn't offer reliability.